RohanVashisht1234/bend-syntax-highlighter-sublime-text/README.md

 # bend-syntax-highlighter-sublime-text
-A syntax highlighter for the bend programming language for bend programming language
+A syntax highlighter for the bend programming language for sublime text editor